karl-cardenas-coding/go-lambda-cleanup/README.md

 2021/03/04 20:42:46 ............
 ```
 ## Compile
-If you want to complile the binary yourelf you can clone the project to your local system.
+If you want to complile the binary, clone the project to your local system.
 Ensure you have `Go 1.16` installed.
 ```shell
 git clone git@github.com:karl-cardenas-coding/go-lambda-cleanup.git
 go build -o glc